 How fast does SEO work?

-SEO is a long term strategy.
-As we saw earlier, SEO has three main pillars — technical, content, and links.
+Search Engine Optimization is a long term strategy.
+As we saw earlier, SEO has three main pillars — technical, content, and backlinks.
 For your strategy to bear fruit, all three need to be solid, and that doesn’t happen overnight.

 Some of your efforts will pay-off in the short term after they are implemented.
 Changing meta titles, headings, or improving the content on a few pages are typical examples.